popphp/pop-kettle/README.md

 ```

 will execute any seed files in the `seeds` folder and populate the database with the initial data.

+#### Seeding with SQL files

+Alternatively, you can place SQL files with the extension `.sql` in the `/database/seeds` folder
+and they will be executed when you run the `./kettle db:seed` command.

 ### Running the web server